igd-geo/lidarserv/README.md

 Through this protocol, it is possible to
  - Stream points to the server for insertion into the point cloud.
- - Access the point cloud by subscribing to queries.
+ - Access the point cloud by subscribing to queries and attribute filters.

 The protocol has no built-in security (authentication & authorisation, encryption, ...).
 Make sure, that only trusted clients can access the server.